- Brian O'Connell is a former Wall Street bond trader who now writes about investing and personal finance

 - He has over 20 years of experience covering business news and trends, as well as finance, technology, politics, and career management

 - In addition to his work for The Balance, Brian has been featured in CBS News, Bloomberg, Time, MSN Money, The Wall Street Journal, CNBC, TheStreet.com, Yahoo!
 Finance, and MarketWatch

-Brian O’Connell is a former writer for The Balance and currently serves as one of the lead personal financial writers for U.S. News & World Report.
-He also writes a regular personal finance/banking and credit column for Jim Cramer at TheStreet.com, and has written regularly for CNBC’s “Mad Money.”
+Brian O’Connell parlayed a stint as a Wall Street bond trader (starting as an over-the-counter trader for Kidder Peabody and later as a corporate bond trader for Delaware Funds) into career as a business and personal finance journalist and writer.
+Brian currently serves as one of the lead personal finance writers for U.S. News & World Report.
+He also writes a regular personal finance/banking and credit column for Jim Cramer at TheStreet.com and has written regularly for CNBC’s “Mad Money.”

-O'Connell also contributes regularly to other publications including CBSNews.com, Time.com (Moneyland), MSN.com, The Atlanta Journal-Constitution, Bloomberg Enterprise, and YahooFinance.com.
+Brian contributes regularly to other publications including CBSNews.com, Time.com, MSN.com, The Atlanta Journal-Constitution, Bloomberg Enterprise, The Wall Street Journal, and Yahoo!
+Finance.